-EXECUTIVE SUMMARY BY MUNICIPAL MANAGER: MR. THABO BEN MOTHOGOANE
+EXECUTIVE SUMMARY BY ACTING MUNICIPAL MANAGER: MR. N.S MASHAMBA

-Municipality compiled the 2018/19 IDP and Budget from a perspective that this is part of a five year IDP that was approved by council in 2016 when it first came into office after local government elections.
-The priorities from National Government's MTSF, the ruling party's manifesto and community needs expressed during IDP/Budget consultation still remain the North Star upon which council is looking at as its objectives in its term of office.
-The review took into consideration the previous year's performance, comments from Provincial Treasury and CoGHSTA Departments regarding the 2017/18 IDP/Budget and 2018/19 Draft IDP/Budget and issues raised during public/stakeholders consultation meetings.
+The 2019/20 IDP and Budget compilation is a review of a five year plan of the fifth council approved first in 2016 when the new council came into office.
+The review took into consideration the previous year's performance, comments from Provincial Treasury and CoGHSTA Departments regarding the 2018/19 IDP/Budget and 2019/20 Draft IDP/Budget and issues raised during public/stakeholders consultation meetings.

-The process of IDP/Budget compilation is a multi-team task that internally involved IDP/Budget management committee and steering committee, the Council Executive Committee who worked with the Mayor and PMT to ensuring that all the processes and timelines for preparation of the IDP/Budget were adhered to.
-Exco had its Lekgotla twice in February and March 2018 wherein traditional leaders were also invited to be part of the planning process from the onset.
-There was also an organizational strategic planning session of all councilors to look at the finalization of the 2018/19 plans, including review of budget related policies and tariff structure.
-The involvement and advices received by municipality from Office of the Premier, CoGHSTA, Office of the Auditor General and Treasury, during these planning sessions, enriched our plans and policies.
+In addition to a thorough stakeholders and public participation, the process of IDP/Budget compilation is a multi-team task that internally involved IDP/Budget management committee and steering committee, the Council Executive Committee who worked with the Mayor and PMT to ensuring that all the processes and timelines for preparation of the IDP/Budget were adhered to.
+Exco had its Lekgotla in February, March and May 2019 whereas traditional leaders were also consulted to input on the planning process of the municipality from the onset.
+There was also an organizational strategic planning session of all councilors to look at the finalization of the 2019/20 plans, including review of budget related policies and tariff structure.
+The involvement and advices received by municipality from Office of the Premier, CoGHSTA, Office of the Auditor General and Treasury, during these planning sessions, enriched our plans.

-Looking at the document content itself, the IDP review planning data was obtained from Stats SA's recent studies (especially 2016 Community Survey), various government departments' reports and our own reports and sector plans which also guided the strategy phase and therefore the projects prioritization and budget allocations.
-There were as such not many changes even in terms of the strategy phase after an overhaul was done during 2016/17 financial year through a technical assistance.
-Council has as such attempted to avoid introduction of new projects but instead rather focus at implementing the projects and completing projects in its five years plan.
+Crafting of the document itself is a combination of planning data obtained from Stats SA's recent studies (especially 2016 Community Survey), various government departments' reports and our own reports and sector plans (including the newly approved GDS Vision 2040 and Tourism Plan) which also guided the strategy phase and therefore the projects prioritization.
+There were as such not many changes even in terms of the strategy phase after an overhaul of the document was done during 2016/17 financial year through a technical assistance.
+Furthermore, a session was held among the municipality and COGHSTA and CDM to zoom into the municipality's Strategies and Indicators of this reviewed IDP- with involvement of IDP and PMS coordination offices from all the three organizations.